NeuroTechX/ntx_slack_archive/introductions.md

 >
 Let me know if I can help about anything web-related.
 Currently trying to build a centralized online platform for reasearcers in my area to publish their experiments and gather their data all at the same place, allowing us to create a single huge repo of behavioral data

+4/10/2017 5:17 PM

+ **yannick** :

+ >You should connect with teon for Psych / Cog Sci &amp; Web &amp; JS stuff.
+Even more if it's Open Source ( a little fox told me he was really into open source stuff :stuck_out_tongue: )